ryanjcooper/overflow/README.md

-# PyTorch Dynamic Scaling Framework
+# README.md
+# Overflow: When your model overflows the GPU

-A hardware abstraction layer for PyTorch that enables running models larger than available memory through intelligent memory management, automatic model partitioning, and dynamic execution strategies.
+A PyTorch memory management framework that enables running models larger than available GPU memory through intelligent memory management, automatic model partitioning, and dynamic execution strategies.

 ## Features